Skip to content

 It is now well known that supporting parents, families, carers, and communities to provide nurturing care can have a significantly positive impact on child development.

-Early childhood development leads to improved school achievement, greater employment opportunities, long-term health and lifetime well-being.
+Early childhood development leads to improved school achievement, to greater employment opportunities, to long-term health and to lifetime wellbeing.

 When taken to scale, these individual benefits can be nationally transformative, leading to stronger and more equal and inclusive societies, reduced poverty and improved economic growth.